-I, H. Daniel Vincent, hereby assert that Chapman Partnership, Inc. and Affiliate (the "Organization") complied with allowable costs and activities, matching, and financial reporting requirements of the grants identified on the attached Schedule of County Financial Awards for the year ended September 30, 2014.
+I, H. Daniel Vincent, hereby assert that Chapman Partnership, Inc. and Affiliate complied with allowable costs and activities, matching, and financial reporting requirements of the grants identified in the attached Schedule of County Financial Awards for the year ended September 30, 2016.